-Internal examinations are held in the Fourth Year to measure progress, and in January of the Fifth Year a full set of 'mock' examinations is held preparatory to the final examinations in May/June.
+Internal examinations are held in the Fourth Year to measure progress, and in January of the Fifth Year a full set of mock examinations is held preparatory to the final examinations in May and June.
 In addition to these examinations, there is a regular testing programme in all subjects.
 Both the testing and examination programme aim to build up knowledge and to provide experience in techniques of examinations prior to pupils' first experience of public examinations.
-It is important for both pupils and parents to take each examination experience seriously so that pupils develop the range of skills necessary to be successful at the final GCSE examinations.
+It is important for both pupils and parents to engage with these practice examinations with a similar level of determination to that which they will devote to their GCSE examinations, though of course with security in the knowledge that there is time to learn from mistakes.
+It is often through this determined preparation that pupils develop the range of skills and the confidence necessary to be successful at the final GCSE examinations.